imirzadeh/epsl-website/content/authors/abdullah-mamun/_index.md

 - PhD Students
 ---
 ## About Me
-I am a Ph.D. student at Washington State University.
-I work as a Research Assistant at the Embedded and Pervasive System Laboratory (EPSL) under the supervision of Dr. Hassan Ghasemzadeh.
+I am a Ph.D. student at Arizona State University.
+I work as a Graduate Research Associate at the ASU Health Futures Center under the supervision of Dr. Hassan Ghasemzadeh.